thenewdarling/CurseOfStrahd/Timeline.md

 ### Session 10 begins

+- The party learn that by noon tomorrow (ie. the festival) anyone who has lost confidence in the [[Baron]] will receive a letter that will burn the Mark of the Watcher family on the door - sparing them from the oncoming attack.
+- Sasha tells us Ireena has gone north in vain -- the bones are back in the Watcher Manor, retrieved this morning.

+- Night: the party break into the Watcher Manor while their Ball is ongoing.
+- Magda goes in the front door using the written invitation to get around the vampire need to be invited.
+She manages to get a key to Stella Watcher's door.
+- The rest of the party break in through the wine cellar, only to be found by Nikolai Watcher.
+When they defeat him, he seems to rot and decay into nothing, but Varian is unconscious, the battle is still ongoing, and the cleric is upstairs dancing.

 ### Session 11 begins

+- Arlo and Jeremiah are able to end the battle without Varian dying, and leave, carrying his unconscious body.
+They retrieve the bones of Saint Andreal.
+- Magda gets into Stella's room, locks the door behind her, knocks Stella out and bundles her in a duvet.
+Karl Watcher enters to discover Magda passing Stella's unconscious body out the window to Sasha.
+As Sasha flies away, Magda waves and Misty Escapes out the window to the ground below.
+- The party reconvene outside, rush to leave.
+An illusion of Lady Watcher appears before them with a threat, before dissipating as Dargos runs through her to tell them that Jakob is missing, after he and Viktor were mugged.
+Viktor was left for dead, the only reason anyone knows what happened.
+- Jeremiah, invisible and with double movement, makes his away alone to drop the bones of Saint Andreal off at the church in time for the parade tomorrow.
+- The rest of the party go to the Vallakoviches Manor but are turned away by the guards.

 ## Day 11

+#### The Day of the Parade of Burning Sun

+*Session 11 cont'd*
+- The party go back to the Vallakoviches Manor one more time, and are turned away but Baroness Vallakovich lets them through.
+Magda heals Viktor, saving his life.
+- After allowing his mother a moment, [[Varian]] questions the boy about what happens, and tells him about Stella.
+- The Baron pushes the party to lead the parade as planned.
+They pass the stocks -- Henrick has been hanged.
+- The parade becomes a mob to fight the Watchers, and then the vampire horde descends.
+Jakob is killed and turned into a vampire spawn.

 ### Session 12 begins

+- The Battle of Burning Sun begins.

 ### Session 13 begins

+- The Battle of Burning Sun continues.
+- The crowd reaches the church and manages to barricade themselves inside.
+The bones seem to deter the horde.
+- Strahd arrives.
+He destroys the bones of Saint Andreal with ease.
+- He summons Lady Watcher's unconscious body to the table and offers Magda a choice: feed on her and save Sasha from falling to frenzy.
+After the battle, we wouldn't have the strength to restrain her ourselves.
+- (Post-credits): After some convincing by the party, Magda agrees.
+- We stumble out into a saved but destroyed Vallaki, to discover the Baron's Manor is being set ablaze by Karl Watcher.

 ### Session 14 begins